UK vows to share vaccines, but details thin as G-7 meets | Law-Order

 “We're not really able to give with certainty either a timescale or the numbers involved,” he told the BBC.

+Seibert told reporters in Berlin that “there is an understanding in principle with the French president that European countries will hand over some of their stock to poorer countries on other continents that so far have not been supplied.''
+“When that will happen, in what steps, certainly still has to be discussed,'' he said.

+Development and aid groups said rich Western countries needed to do more, and soon.

-"The virus won't wait on us to be ready before it mutates, so we need to get these vaccines around the world as quickly as possible," said Romilly Greenhill, the group's UK director.
+“The virus won't wait on us to be ready before it mutates, so we need to get these vaccines around the world as quickly as possible,” said Romilly Greenhill, U.K. director of anti-poverty group the One Campaign.

 For Johnson, the G-7 presidency is a chance to demonstrate Britain is still a key global player following its exit from the EU, which became complete at the end of 2020.